Hawkins: Canada's Gun Ban Shows What Happens Without 2nd Amendment

 Of course, the government, in its benevolence, gives the owners a two-year grace period for compliance.
 But other than that, 1,500 different firearms are banned by fiat.

 NOTE—Canada does not have a Second Amendment.
-Canadians cannot rally and point to “Shall not be infringed” or “Necessary to the security of free state” or “The right of the people to keep and bear arms.”
+Canadians cannot rally and point to “Shall not be infringed” or “Necessary to the security of a free state” or “The right of the people to keep and bear arms.”
 In fact, the University of Sydney’s GunPolicy.org observes, “In Canada, the right to private gun ownership is not guaranteed by law.”

 In other words, gun ownership in Canada is a privilege, not a right.